 If you think you or your child has a heart murmur, make an appointment to see your family doctor.
 Although most heart murmurs are harmless, it's a good idea to rule out any underlying heart problems that could be serious.

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment and know what to expect from your doctor.
+Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
+Here's some information to help you get ready and know what to expect from your doctor.

 What you can do